jup-ag/space-station/guides/6-ape/4-faq.md

 **Q: Is there an ApePro mobile app?**

 - **A**: Currently, there is no dedicated Ape.Pro mobile app.
 However, you can add the ApePro web app to your home screen for an app-like experience.
-Refer to #Mobile Optimisation to learn more.
+Refer to the [Mobile Optimisation Hack](./1-overview.md#mobile-optimization) to learn more.

 **Q: What is the Safety Checklist?**